Alice Tully Hall: Site

-The Juilliard School building sits along the west side of Broadway, between 65th and 66th Streets (across the street from Avery Fisher Hall and the Lincoln Center parking garage).
+The Irene Diamond Building sits along the west side of Broadway, between 65th and 66th Streets (across the street from David Geffen Hall and the Lincoln Center parking garage).
 Prior to its expansion, it maintained a rectangular footprint of approximately 200 x 350 ft.
 Also, prior to the re-development project, the building's primary means of connection to the main Lincoln Center complex was a large pedestrian footbridge (named the Paul Milstein Plaza) that crossed over and covered a large portion of West 65th Street.
 Despite the original building's shape, its site was rhomboidal in shape, due to the diagonal progression of Broadway through the orthogonal grid of Manhattan.
 Rejecting Broadway's diagonal progression, the architects oriented Juilliard to the grid, using the remaining triangular section as a small plaza.

 Though not located on the complex's superblock between West 62nd and 65th Streets, the architects identified the original Juilliard building with Lincoln Center through the footbridge connection and use of cladding.
 Gordon Bunshaft originally envisioned the bridge to better integrate Juilliard with the main Lincoln Center campus and hide street traffic.
 Little to no consideration was given to the effects of such a wide bridge on the street below.

 As Juilliard's main public theater, Alice Tully Hall was not given a prominent entrance, despite the fact that it was housed in the only Lincoln Center building on a site directly facing Broadway.
 The entrance was instead tucked under the second-story outdoor terrace/footbridge and the monumental exterior staircase that led up to it from the plaza.
 This feature along with the rejection of the diagonal and the setting back of the building from Broadway follow a similar logic of detachment from the city street that the main Lincoln Center campus embodied.
 This original entrance to Tully Hall became fully visible only once the terrace, staircase, and footbridge was removed in 2006.